arx0x0/i-Recognize/README.md

 # i-Recognize

-Fullstack Face Recognition Web Application, that upon an image url submit, detects and surrounds the face with a box, then creates a QR code, the amount of user entries, and an image of the user all in a unique ID card.
+Fullstack Face Recognition Web Application, that upon an image url submit, surrounds the face with a detection box, then creates a QR code, the amount of user entries, and an image of the user all in a unique ID card.
 Users must register and then sign in to use the app.

 ## Deployment